 Q: What sources can we use for research?

-Q: Can a team be made up of youth from different school grades?
+Q: Can a team be made up of youth of different ages and school grades?

 Q: Can youth from different counties be on the same team?